Non-metric geometry as the origin of mass in gauge theories of scale invariance: Phenomenology

-Finally, we would like to comment on the different vectorial non-metricity of Weyl versus the Palatini case, compare eq.(\ref{wg}) to (\ref{pg}).
-This has additional implications for the parallel transport of the vectors.
-As shown in the Appendix, in the Weyl case the ratio of the norms of two vectors $u, v$ of equal Weyl charge is invariant under parallel transport \bea d\,\frac{\vert u\vert^2}{\vert v\vert^2}=0. \eea So the relative length is invariant and this is consistent with physics being independent of the units of length.
-In the Palatini case, however, this ratio is not invariant, as seen from eq.(\ref{ratioP}) \bea d\,\frac{\vert u\vert^2}{\vert v\vert^2}\not=0. \eea Compared to (\ref{qqqq}) , one may consider on physical grounds that the Weyl case is the only acceptable.
-However, the Palatini case is affected by additional operators not included in our analysis that can change (\ref{ff}).
+In the Palatini case, however, neither the norm of a vector nor the ratio of the norms of two vectors are invariant, as seen from eq.(\ref{ratioP}) in Appendix~B \bea d\,\frac{\vert u\vert^2}{\vert t\vert^2}\not=0. \eea Compared to (\ref{qqqq}), one may conclude on physical grounds that the Weyl case is the only acceptable.
+We note, however, that the Palatini case is affected by additional operators not included in our analysis that can change (\ref{ff}).
 It may even be possible that a most general Palatini quadratic gravity with gauged scale invariance may yield onshell (after solving the equations of motion for the connection) a Weylian non-metricity and connection.
 This would give an interesting offshell realisation of Weyl quadratic gravity.